KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/docs/README.md

 ### Overview

-Tonight we cover front-end architecture and HTML basics.

 Front-end architecture is the organization of code and project files.
 Though there may be coding standards and practices specific to a team, the goal of good front-end architecture is to provide an efficient workflow that is maintainable throughout the project’s life.

 HTML is one of the building blocks of a web page.
 It defines the structure of the page and lays the foundation to then add styles and dynamic content.